I'm telling you, I could have stood up and cheered.

 find a copy, that is).

-Walt Disney Productions released the aforementioned animated musical version
+in 1999, when Walt Disney Productions released the aforementioned animated

-of the jungle hero's saga; the film wowed audiences and critics alike,
+musical version of the jungle hero's saga; the film wowed audiences and

-King" some five years earlier, and as of this writing none of the studio's
+since "The Lion King" some five years earlier, and as of this writing none

-a few years back when the WB network aired a thankfully short-lived "Tarzan"
+in the road a few years back when the WB network aired a thankfully short-lived

-TV series which tried to put a modern spin the jungle hero - Tarzan is
+"Tarzan" TV series which tried to put a modern spin the jungle hero - Tarzan

 business tycoon who keeps Tarzan captive in the urban jungle of New York